DawnKim07/DiscordPHP/README.md

 ### run()

+> You MUST execute this function at the very last of your php script.
+> Every code after this function may get ignored or cause errors.

- - Syntax: run()
+ - Syntax: **run()**
  - Usage: Initiates and runs the bot, using Gateway API.

- - Notice: You MUST execute this function at the very last of your php script.
-   Every code after this function may get ignored or cause errors.
+# <a id="discord-dataformat-image">Discord\DataFormat\Image</a>

+## Function

+### set()

+> Whenever you use this function again and again, the file gets overwritten.

+ - Syntax : **set(string $FilePath)**
+ - Usage : Sets the class object as the selected image file.
+You can now pass the object itself as a parameter to upload image data.

 # <a id="discord-appcommand">Discord\AppCommand</a>